 Fill each muffin liner with 1/4 cup batter.
 Sprinkle each muffin with the remaining chocolate chips.

-Bake for 30 minutes or until a toothpick inserted comes out clean.
+Bake for 20 to 25 minutes or until a toothpick inserted comes out clean.

 Let cool for 10 minutes in the pan before taking out and cooling on a wire rack.